J94k/CodeBase/README.md

-# ❔ Scripts for nothing and everything ❔
+# 🗑️ CodeBase

+- trash solutions for easy problems
+- scripts for different s\*it